lsibanda/SegFaultBnB/README.md

 * Work out how to use GitHub for group projects
 * Express play-around
 * Rating part on the client side
-* Adding the fetures we promised to the client
+* Adding the features we promised to the client